Carol Goodman is a partner of the firm, and the co-chair of the firm’s Litigation Department.

 Complex Commercial Litigation

 Carol advises public and private companies, including domestic and international banks, financial institutions and broker-dealers in all aspects of complex commercial disputes.
 Her experience includes employment and securities claims involving trade secrets, compensation, bonuses and commissions, stock options, restrictive covenants and employee raiding cases.
 Carol's representation of financial institutions and banks goes beyond commercial litigation and includes workouts and internal investigations.
 Carol also advises owners, developers and operators of large commercial real estate portfolios in disputes requiring deft but delicate handling – including divisive partnership or membership disputes.

 Employment Counseling and Litigation

-Carol also represents employers and senior executives in all aspects of employment law, including executive compensation and separation packages.
-On the preventative side, she helps clients manage risk by advising on hirings, firings and workforce restructurings, severance agreements, exit incentive plans, FLSA, and matters involving FMLA and disability leaves.
-She also has vast experience creating training programs, employment policies, procedures and programs aimed at reducing the risk of litigation.
+Carol also represents public and private employers in all aspects of employment law, including compliance, internal investigations and crisis management.
+She also represents employers and senior executives in creating executive compensation arrangements including employment contracts, commission agreements and bonus programs.
+On the preventative side, she helps clients manage risk by advising on employee classification issues, hirings, firings and workforce restructurings, severance agreements, exit incentive plans, FLSA, and matters involving FMLA and disability leaves.